 As for the other men, they were not so polite in their thoughts as they spied the home up the hill.

 “I wonder if she’s home,” one young man named Rolf said to another as the troupe began to pass near the backside of the wooded area below the Winchester home.

 “You plan to go knock on her door if she is?”
 The red-haired man sneered back at the younger hunter.

-“I’ve an ache of sorts,” Rolf grinned back at the man, who Wilhelm recalled went by the name Smith.
+“I’ve an ache of sorts,” Rolf grinned back at the man, who Wilhelm recalled went by the name Smythe.
 “I fancy I need a healer.”

-“An ache,” Smith rolled his eyes while the other men around them grinned knowingly.
+“An ache,” Smythe rolled his eyes while the other men around them grinned knowingly.

 The guildmaster did not openly look their way.
 He would not allow it to be known how closely he was observing their conversation.